timguarino/Human-Factor-In-Cybersecurity/README.md

 ### Creating the Malware Payload
 - Metasploit
-  - Create a reverse TCP payload
+  - Create a reverse TCP payload.
+This is a passive attack, where the malware can sit for any amount of time.
+Once downloaded and executed, the victim's machine will initiate a shell connection back to the attacker's computer.
 <img width="602" height="311" alt="metasploit" src="https://github.com/user-attachments/assets/1008e980-7645-4675-a2e9-52bc4514ee7b" />

   - Disguise payload as a game executable